cis198-2016f/slides/03/content.md

 - You can only do this for the following core traits:
     - `Clone`, `Copy`, `Debug`, `Default`, `Eq`,
     - `Hash`, `Ord`, `PartialEq`, `PartialOrd`.
-- Deriving custom traits is an unstable feature as of Rust 1.6.
+- Enabling `derive` on custom traits can be done through compiler plugins.
 - Careful: deriving a trait won't always work.
     - Can only derive a trait on a data type when all of its members can have derived the trait.
     - e.g., `Eq` can't be derived on a struct containing only `f32`s, since